borine/bluealsa-monitor/README.md

 need a way have the connected bluetooth PCMs appear through the ALSA _*namehint*_ API in the same way as sound card devices.

-This project provides s bash script and associated system files to generate dynamic ALSA configuration changes as bluetooth audio devices connect or disconnect such that those devices appear as PCMs in the namehint API.
+This project provides a bash script and associated system files to generate dynamic ALSA configuration changes as bluetooth audio devices connect or disconnect such that those devices appear as PCMs in the namehint API.
+The current version supports only a single running instance of the `bluealsa` service.

 The script relies on the `bluealsa-cli` utility which is part of the above bluez-alsa project. bluez-alsa v3.2.0 or later is required as earlier versions